-Alex Trogdon has been incarcerated for 11 years for a crime that never happened
+Alex Trogdon has been incarcerated since 2010 for a crime that never happened

-In 2010, Alex Trogdon was convicted of second-degree murder based on alleged bitemark evidence and a diagnosis of shaken baby syndrome connected to the death of a 16 month old child.
-He has spent the last 11 years incarcerated for a crime that never happened.
+In 2010, Alex Trogdon was convicted of second-degree murder based on alleged bitemark evidence and a diagnosis of shaken baby syndrome connected to the death of his then-girlfriend’s 16 month old child.

 December 2003

 In 2003, Alex began dating a woman who had a toddler son and two young daughters.
-Within weeks of the toddler’s birth he needed to be hospitalized for breathing problems after he choked due to congestion draining into his throat and turned blue.
+Within weeks of the toddler’s birth, he needed to be hospitalized for breathing problems after he choked due to congestion draining into his throat and turned blue.
 Over the next year, his pediatrician and other specialists saw him numerous times for congestion and respiratory symptoms.
 In addition to prescription medicine, he was prescribed breathing treatments multiple times a day.
-His pediatrician’s office called him a frequent flyer due to the numerous medical issues he needed attention for in the first year and a half of his life.
+His pediatrician’s office called him a “frequent flyer” due to the numerous medical issues that needed attention in the first year and a half of his life.
+In November 2003, the child was hospitalized for several days with RSV, a respiratory virus.

 On December 5, 2003, the toddler’s older sisters fell down the stairs inside their home while one was holding him.
-They fell down four steps and landed on top of him.
+They fell down four steps and both landed on top of him.
 His mother took him to the doctor believing he had broken a rib.
-At the time, a radiologist reviewed the x-rays and concluded he had no rib fractures.
-After his death, the autopsy revealed his mother was correct and he had broken his rib during the fall.
+At the time, a radiologist reviewed the x-rays and concluded he had no acute rib fractures, but there was bruising.
+After his death, the autopsy revealed his mother was correct and he had in fact broken his rib during the fall.

 On Monday, December 15, 2003, after being ill over the weekend, he was again treated for an upper respiratory infection and prescribed an antibiotic.
-He also had a fever and diarrhea.
+He also had a fever and diarrhea and was kept home from daycare.
 His mother noticed his symptoms were worsening; he was vomiting and had a suppressed appetite.
 The next day, his fever had worsened, he was walking off-balance, and he fell asleep while trying to play and eat.
 His mother went to pick up her daughters from daycare, while Alex watched the child for about 25 minutes.
 While the mother was gone, Alex noticed that the child’s breathing was irregular and tried to call 911.

-In Winston-Salem, he was misdiagnosed with broken bones that it was later determined did not exist.
-This misdiagnosis triggered the incorrect assumption that child abuse and shaken baby syndrome was the cause of the child’s condition.
+In Winston-Salem, he was misdiagnosed with broken bones that were later determined not to exist.
+This misdiagnosis triggered the incorrect assumption that there had been abuse, which was compounded by brain swelling assumed to be indicative of shaken baby syndrome.
 He passed away the next day.
-The autopsy determined the cause of death was an acute brain injury due to blunt force trauma of the head.
+The autopsy determined there were no broken bones but that cause of death was an acute brain injury due to blunt force trauma of the head.

 Trials